VenissaCarolQuadros/CanHap501/project/Iteration1.md

 In this blog, I will go a little more into our experience, the literature survey and the reasoning behind my design choices for the Colour Picker and my process of developing it.

 ## Takeaways from the Literature Survey
 Owing to the commercially available adaptive tools like weighted pens for people with tremors my initial impression was that weighing down the hand movement would help to dampen the tremors and make the UI more accessible.
 However, literature revealed that this isn't necessarily ideal and that the pointer must instead be easy to move and less sensitive to small movements.
-One study also found that easy-to-reach buttons to reduce fatigue and design to facilitate holding the pointer in position during clicking were other desirable attributes of UI or interfaces for this target population[1].
+This study also found that easy-to-reach buttons to reduce fatigue and design to facilitate holding the pointer in position during clicking were other desirable attributes of UI or interfaces for this target population[1].
 Larger buttons and adequate spacing between them [2], using sliding rather than clicking [3], and introducing a delay in clicks[4] are other design modifications that have been proposed to make the UI more suitable for the target population.

 ## Designing the Colour Picker and the overall UI
 The initial version of the UI consists of 2 functional screens,
 1. The Canvas- where the user can draw with the selected colour
-2. The Colour Picker- to select the colour and a menu bar at the bottom allowing the user to navigate to the colour picker and settings page.
+2. The Colour Picker- to select the colour\
+and a menu bar at the bottom allowing the user to navigate to the colour picker and settings page.

 ### 1. The Canvas